Summer school: Why wildlife?

 Topics that were covered ranged from specifics about the New Zeeland wildlife, experiences from working together with indigenous communities, bioprotection/biosecurity issues and technical and statistical advancements in wildlife research and management, as well as general issues such as science communication and media experience.

-The course included interactive sessions, workshops and also excursions, for example to the Lincoln University Entomology Research Collection.
+The course included interactive sessions, workshops and also excursions.

 Course leader was Dr James Ross